felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ## Conclusion
 After completing this lab, you should have a better understanding of how to process images to obtain information for robot navigation.

-To know more about practical applications of vision-based line-following controllers, please refer to the articles below.
-In [[1](https://www.scitepress.org/PublishedPapers/2015/55439/55439.pdf)] we describe a controller for a drone to follow "lines" of the environment, like crops, sidewalks or rivers.
+The articles [[1](https://www.scitepress.org/PublishedPapers/2015/55439/55439.pdf)] and [[2](https://www.mdpi.com/1424-8220/17/10/2359)] describe practical applications of vision-based line-following controllers in real world environments.
+In [[1](https://www.scitepress.org/PublishedPapers/2015/55439/55439.pdf)] we describe a controller for a drone to follow "lines" of the environment, like crops, sidewalks and rivers.
 In [[2](https://www.mdpi.com/1424-8220/17/10/2359)] we show how to apply a vision system with a simple webcam to drive a car in regular roads with lane-markings (see section 3 for details on how the image is processed).

 ## References
 [1] Brandão, Alexandre S., Felipe N. Martins, and Higor B. Soneguetti.
 "A vision-based line following strategy for an autonomous UAV."
 2015 12th International Conference on Informatics in Control, Automation and Robotics (ICINCO).
 Vol. 2.
 Scitepress, 2015.
 Available at: [https://www.scitepress.org/PublishedPapers/2015/55439/55439.pdf](https://www.scitepress.org/PublishedPapers/2015/55439/55439.pdf)